aloder/tojen/README.md

 tojen
 ======

-jenjen is a code generator that generates [jennifer](http://www.github.com/dave/jennifer) code from a existing file.
+tojen is a code generator that generates [jennifer](http://www.github.com/dave/jennifer) code from a existing file.

 ## Why?